martinnikolov93/recipes--react/README.md

 ## About

 Simple recipes sharing website written in react.
-You can view all recipes or by category, create an account, publish your own recipes, add the ones you like in your favourites, rate and comment regardless you liked a recipe or not.
+You can view all recipes or by category, create an account, publish your own recipes, add the ones you like in your favorites, rate and comment regardless you liked a recipe or not.

 ## Libraries and apis used to make this project